- Prebuilt connectors: Ready-to-use integrations with popular enterprise tools like Slack, Google Workspace, and Salesforce

 Create OAuth applications for organization-managed authentication

 If you choose organization-managed OAuth, or if using a connector that requires it, you need to create an OAuth application with the provider:- Follow the provider’s documentation to create an OAuth application.
-View the available connectors for links to provider documentation.
+View prebuilt connectors for links to provider documentation.

 - Add the following Writer redirect URI to the list of allowed redirect URIs in your OAuth application’s settings: